ls1intum/tum-apply/docs/setup/dev-environment.md

 ## Notes

-- Only run `./npmw install` when dependencies change
+- Only run `npm install` when dependencies change
-- You can run `./npmw help` to get more info about available commands
+- You can run `npm help` to get more info about available commands